Workflow

 6. process: true or false: whether or not to include the entire entry when running the quarto_import.py script

-After these updates to _import/assets.json, to the following in the terminal:
+After these updates to _import/assets.json, do the following in the terminal:

 cd _import